laszloszurok/hugo-website/content/blog/dwm-rice.md

 ## Font Awesome
 In my build, I'm using Font Awesome icons in the statusbar.
 They look very good in my opinion and there's a lot of them accessible for free.
-Here is a [cheat sheet](https://fontawesome.com/cheatsheet/free/solid) where you can copy the icons from.
+Here is a {{< target-blank title="cheat sheet" url="https://fontawesome.com/cheatsheet/free/solid" >}} where you can copy the icons from.
 To be able to display Font Awesome icons in your statusbar, or anywhere else on you system, you need to install the Font Awsome package for your operating system.
 On Arch linux the following command installs the font:
 ```terminal